capillariesio/capillaries/doc/what.md

 1. This is not a generic job scheduler or workflow engine.
 Capillaries can only execute [nodes](glossary.md#script-node) in a [script](glossary.md#script), reading/writing data from/to [tables](glossary.md#table) or files.

 2. This is not a generic data storage/management solution.
-Capillaries uses Cassandra as temporary storage for potentially very large amounts of data required for processing.
+Capillaries uses Cassandra as a temporary storage for potentially very large amounts of processed data.

 3. Implementing complete relational algebra is not the goal.
 Do not expect complex joins support.